Local geometry of random geodesics on negatively curved surfaces: Preliminaries: Symbolic Dynamics

 has the same distribution as the sequence $\{X_{n} \}_{n \geq 0}$.
 Moreover, the list process can be chosen in such a way that the excursion lengths $\tau_{m+1}-\tau_{m}$ satisfy

 for some $0<\alpha <1$ and $C<\infty$ not depending on either $m$ or $n$. \end{proposition}

 See \cite{lalley:regeneration}, Th.~1, or \cite{comets-et-al}, Th.~4.1.
-(The former article uses the (older) term \emph{chain with complete connections} for a Gibbs process, and a different (but equivalent) definition than that given in \cite{bowen:book}.
-The hypothesis of H\"{o}lder continuity of the potential function $f$ is equivalent to the hypothesis in Th.~1 of \cite{lalley:regeneration} that the sequence $\gamma_{m}$ decay exponentially.)
+(The article \cite{lalley:regeneration} uses the (older) term \emph{chain with complete connections} for a Gibbs process, and a different (but equivalent) definition than that given in \cite{bowen:book}.
+Moreover, \cite{lalley:regeneration} considers only the case where the underlying shift is the full shift on the symbol set $\mathcal{A}$, although the proof extends routinely to the general case.
+See \cite{li-naud-pan} for details.)